 Some of the previous SPAC deals have been for companies with a good story, but an unclear path to make the startup a money-making reality.
 Nikola is pushing to develop hydrogen fuel cell semi-trailer trucks, but canceled plans for an electric pickup and has no revenue yet.
 Fisker is expected to raise $1 billion from its merger with SPAC Spartan Energy Acquisition Corp., but only recently found a battery supplier for its planned Ocean electric SUV.
 SPAC-backed Lordstown Motors Corp. also has no revenue.

-Those acquisitions are taking on the kind of risk that public markets used to shun, said Richard Spitzer, managing partner of fund Escavel Capital and former head of Accenture's automotive practice.
+Those acquisitions are taking on the kind of risk that public markets used to shun, said Richard Spitzer, managing partner of venture capital fund Escavel Capital and former head of Accenture’s automotive practice.
 They are stepping into a world that venture capital funds have managed and are more experienced at evaluating.

 “If the money that gets raised is applied to emerging growth companies that have a revenue stream and a line of sight toward significant growth, they have a better chance,” Spitzer said.
 “If SPACs have no track record of putting money into an early-stage company, I’m skeptical.
 Engle has been in that world and knows it.”